 “You are well-positioned for a multitude of careers by being able to appreciate the dynamics of how to work cross-culturally,” says Gail Marcus, adjunct professor in Northeastern’s Master of Science in Global Studies and International Relations program.
 “By studying for a career in international business, you are preparing yourself for the world of the future.”

 Download Our Free Guide to Breaking into Global Studies and International Relations

 A guide for what you need to know to prepare for, and work in, today’s globalized world.

-A graduate degree, therefore, can be the best path to advance your career, whether you’re looking to earn a promotion, boost your income, enhance your professional network, or change careers.
-If you’re considering a career in international business, here are seven popular roles an advanced degree can provide.
+A graduate degree, therefore, may be the best path to advance your career, whether you’re looking to earn a promotion, boost your income, enhance your professional network, or change careers.
+If you’re considering a career in international business, here are seven popular roles an advanced global studies or international business degree can provide.